Osinachi-Uro/Nginx-on-a-PrivateEC2Server-with-ALB-and-Route53/Blog Article for Holiday Challenge.md

 >
 > Instance Type: t2.micro
 >
 > Create new key pair: Type RSA; Format .pem.
+This action downloads the created .pem file on the system for later use.
 > Edit Network settings:
 > * VPC: Same VPC created in step 1
 > * Subnet: Select one of the public subnets created earlier.